 Unfortunately, these earbuds aren’t great at sealing noise, so there is a small amount of external sound that leaks in.

-Despite this, we wholeheartedly recommend them to anyone who games for long periods of time.
+Despite this, we wholeheartedly recommend them to anyone who games for long periods.

 Next up are the Samsung Level U Pros.
 What’s particularly interesting about these is that the earbuds are magnetized and can stick to the headband when not in use.

-These headphones favour the high ranges, actually boosting them ever so slightly.
+These headphones favor the high ranges, actually boosting them ever so slightly.
 The bass is solid too, and never overpowers the mid-range, which is great.

 If you’re a fan of bass-heavy tracks, you might find these a little underwhelming, but all in all, we were pretty impressed.

 How’s the customization?
-Well, this next point is only really relevant if you like to game on an Android device, but you can download the free Level U app to further enhance the experience.
+Well, this next point is only really relevant if you like to game on an Android device, but you can download the free Level U app to enhance the experience further.

 This allows you to monitor the volume and use an equalizer to push the treble back a bit if you’d like.
 A full charge offers around nine hours of usage, which is decent, if not exceptional.